 • Broadening legal protections and conservation strategies to cover indigenous fish, plants, invertebrates, and fungi to recognise the importance of taxonomic diversity.
 (3.1.2)

-• Investigate appropriate regulation that limits or suspends the harvesting of vulnerable aquatic species such as whitebait to ensure populations regenerate.
+• Investigating appropriate regulation that limits or suspends the harvesting of vulnerable aquatic species, such as whitebait, to ensure populations regenerate.
 (3.1.3)

-• Significantly increasing resourcing for invasive species, weed eradication, and control bodies, prioritising the eradication of invasive species identified in Predator Free 2050 and species with disproportionate effects on indigenous ecosystems.
+• Significantly increasing resourcing for bodies that eradicate and control invasive species and weeds, prioritising the eradication of invasive species identified in Predator Free 2050 and other species with disproportionate effects on indigenous ecosystems.
 (3.2.3)

-• Taking a collaborative and Tiriti-based approach to Government-led conservation, such as co-governance and co-management.
-(4.1.3)
+• Taking a collaborative, Tiriti-based approach to Government-led conservation, such as co-governance and co-management (4.2.3)

 • Establishing a Sovereign Biodiversity Fund to resource regenerative efforts.
 (2.1.3)